-Prerequisites: Entrepreneurship I and have earned Micro Regional Credential
+Prerequisites: Entrepreneurship I and have earned Micro Regional Credential Corequisites: This course is paired with Entrepreneurship I

 In this course, students will discover what it is like to operate a small business/micro-enterprise.
 Students will understand important activities involved in keeping a small business and will have mastered critical workplace behaviors and leadership skills necessary to be a business owner or a valued employee.
 This course will prepare students for the Micro-Enterprise statewide credential sponsored by the Baton Rouge Area Chamber of Commerce.